AOA Focuses on Diversity in the Orthopaedic Community

 2018 Community Outreach Project

 Working in conjunction with Professor Woodbine, students from the Boys & Girls Club of Boston attended the AOA Opening Ceremony and participated in an intimate session led by AOA Members: Jasmin McGinty, MD, FAOA; Scott E. Porter, MD, MBA, FACS, FAOA; Melvyn A. Harrington Jr., MD, FAOA; Robert H. Wilson, MD, FAOA; Charles L. Nelson, MD, FAOA; Toni M. McLaurin, MD, FAOA; Amy L. Ladd, MD, FAOA; and E. Anthony Rankin, MD, FAOA.
 These AOA Members shared personal stories, insights and encouragement from their journey through college, to medical school and into orthopaedics.
+Read all about this event in the Fall issue of AOA News.

 Dr. Melvyn Harrington moderated a panel consisting of E. Anthony Rankin, MD, FAOA; Amy L. Ladd, MD, FAOA; and Bonnie Simpson Mason, MD.
 The session entitled, “Why Isn't the Orthopaedic Workforce as Diverse as the Population it Serves?
 Where are the Minorities and Women?” explored the lack of gender and racial diversity within the field of orthopaedic surgery.